GitBruno/docxicml/README.md

 Usage
 -----

-To convert a file use the following command:
+Convert a word document to both `xhtml` and `icml` with the following command:

-    python elephant sourcedoc
+    python elephant.py source.docx

 Supported Elements